Li Hui (diplomat): USSR

 Department of the Ministry of Foreign Affairs.
-From 1991 to 1992, he as the first secretary of the Chinese Embassy in the USSR and following the dissolution of the Soviet Union in 1991, became the first secretary of the Chinese Embassy in Russia.
+From 1991 to 1992, he was the first secretary of the Chinese Embassy in the USSR and following the dissolution of the Soviet Union in 1991, became the first secretary of the Chinese Embassy in Russia.

 Kazakhstan

 In 1992, he was appointed as the First Secretary and adviser at the Chinese Embassy in Kazakhstan.
 From 1995 to 1997, he held the positions of Counsellor and Deputy Director General of the Eurasian Department at the Ministry of Foreign Affairs.
 In 1997, he was appointed as Chinese Ambassador to Kazakhstan and served this position till 1999.

 Throughout Li Hui's ambassadorship to Kazakhstan, he vigorously advocated for China-Kazakhstan border negotiations, energy collaboration, and bilateral economic and trade interactions, establishing a robust foundation for the enduring stability of China-Kazakhstan relations.
 To delineate certain small sections of the border more precisely, additional agreements were signed on 24 September 1997 and 4 July 1998.